magneticio/vampkubistdocs/CANARY_RELEASE.md

 metric "dest-1" 9090 "subset1" "internal_upstream_rq_2xx"
 ```

-Now, by looking at this condition we can understand that it is simply telling Vamp Kubist to shift the weights towards the version that has the highest ratio of 200 over the toatl number of requests.
+Now, by looking at this condition we can understand that it is simply telling Vamp Kubist to shift the weights towards the version that has the highest ratio of 200 over the total number of requests.